SamLobodiak/Catalog-Names-By-First-Letter/README.md

 So, thank you ruanbekker!

 Quantify and organize list of names into an object based off the first letter in their name.

 1. This is to see how many people's names start with a certain letter.

 2. If you needed to divide these people to do something through the week this would be how it's done equally.

+CONCLUSION:  If we went by the logic of the then...

+29.9% of people would go to the store on Monday
+11.1% - Tuesday
+21.48% - Wednesday
+13.7% - Thursday
+17.9% - Friday
+2.5% - Saturday
+3.1% - Sunday

+Since that is lobsided, I created an algorithm that logs evenly who should go each day of the week.
+To maximize social distancing in a pandemic.